Abhilasha-Bhatt/PersonalityCheck/README.md

 # PersonalityCheck

-This s simple command line implementation of personality analysis.
+This is simple command line implementation of personality analysis.

   ## Instructions